gdolsson/gdolsson.github.io/links.md

   - [How to learn unix tools](https://blog.nindalf.com/posts/how-to-learn-unix-tools/)
   - [REMnux Usage Tips for Malware Analysis on Linux](https://zeltser.com/remnux-malware-analysis-tips/)
   - [https://beginninghacking.net/](https://beginninghacking.net/) Some nice resources including the "Try Hack Me" challanges
+  - [Python Tutor](https://pythontutor.com/) Understanding what happens as the computer runs each line of code
+  - [Pandas Tutor](https://pandastutor.com/) Visualizes how Python code transforms dataframes
+  - [Live Project](https://liveproject.manning.com/) Gives you the opportunity to learn new skills by completing real-world challenges in your local development environment

 * **Router Firmware**
   - [ASUSWRT-MERLIN](https://www.asuswrt-merlin.net/)